+6186952489

 Source Wikipedia.org – Vehicles were never the treasure, but Steve is right – the kids loved seeing the staff rolling/lifting the cars.

-Peggy Hausmann recalls, “I remember two brothers that worked Girls’ Season.
-They owned a yellow VW Bug, and since it fit through the doors of the Dining Hall, and four boys could lift the front end, they would drive it in as the treasure once a week.
+Peggy Hausmann recalls, “I remember two brothers that worked Girls Season.
+They owned a yellow VW Bug and since it fit thru the doors of the Dining Hall, and four boys could lift the front end, they would drive it in as the treasure once a week.
 The campers got a big kick out of it.”

-Steve Pitt was the owner of a 1958 VW.
+Steve Pitt was the owner of the 1958 VW.
 He remembers, “My 58 VW Spanky was brought in and hoisted up by staff.
 Lifting the car up was probably not the best idea!
-It was not the treasure.
-I remember Bob Schimmelpfennig was the treasure once and the clue was Shinny Penny.”
+Not the treasure.
+I remember Bob Schimmelfennig was the treasure once and the clue was shinny penny.
+Krusic’s MG was really heavy!”

-These clues started out leading to the Director’s dog named Snoopy.
+These clues started out leading to a dog named Snoopy.

 The treasure could also be a person.
-Bob Schimmelpfennig was a popular treasure, though I wonder how low the points got for Shinny Penny to be the winner.
+Bob Schimmelfennig was a popular treasure though I wonder how low the points got for Shinny Penny to be the winner.
+Claire Hatch would usually be featured once a summer.
+I was the treasure once.
+As I recall the clues related to Long Beach, Calf., and Ireland.

-The treasure could be anything from the red water pitchers in the Dining Hall to a can of spice from the kitchen.
+The treasure could be anything from the red pitchers to a can of a particular spice.
 It could also be a leaf off of a particular tree.
 Usually, the Unit Leader and the campers would discuss the clues during down time.
-Sometimes the campers could be very convincing and the Unit Leader would just think “well let’s give it a try.”
+Sometimes the campers could be very convincing and the Unit Leader would just think, “well let’s give it a try.”

 The Treasure…Why is there a 1958 VW Bug in the Dining Hall?

-Here are possible treasures: a sailboat or maybe just a part of the sailboat.
-If you brought in the whole sailboat, but it was just one part of the sailboat you were wrong.
+A sailboat or maybe just a part of the sailboat.
+If you brought in the whole sailboat but it was just one part of the sailboat you were wrong.

 A life jacket.